utarwyn/discord-tictactoe/README.md

 --------

 Slash command are enabled by default **starting from v3**!\
-Just type `?tttdeploy` somewhere in your server to install it (admin only).
+Just mention the bot with `tttdeploy` somewhere in your server to install it (admin only).

 🚀 Want more info?
 Check [this detailed guide][8].

-> Are you using module version 2?
-Slash command is also supported as an option!\
-> ➡️ [Check this dedicated page][9] to setup it in your server.

 License